 LAN by cable – Connects by Ethernet cable to your local router that connects with the Square app over WiFi.

-Wireless LAN – Connects directly with your mobile device’s WiFi.
+Wireless LAN – Connects directly with your mobile device’s or POS terminal’s WiFi.

-USB – Connects directly to the mobile device running the Square app.
+USB – Plugs into the POS terminal or mobile device running a Square app.

-Bluetooth – Connects directly to your mobile device over Bluetooth.
+Bluetooth – Connects wirelessly with your mobile device over Bluetooth.

 To add to the confusion, the USB connections can only work with iOS if you also use an iPad with the Square Stand which has a socket for this.
-The USB connections do not work with iPhone.
+The USB connections do not work with iPhone, but they work with Square Terminal, Handheld and Register, and Android devices.

-Star Micronics TSP143III – classic, all-round desktop model
+Star Micronics TSP143III and TSP143IV – classic, all-round desktop model

-The latest from the Star Micronics TSP100 series, the TSP143III, is one of the bestselling countertop models.
-It comes in dark grey or off-white and prints fast, at 250 mm per second, on 80 mm wide paper receipts.
-The printer has an auto-cutter and de-curl function to ease the checkout experience.
+From the Star Micronics TSP100 series, TSP143III and TSP143IV are bestselling countertop models.
+They come in dark grey or off-white and print fast – at 250 mm per second – on 80 mm wide paper receipts.

 If you’re using iPad or iPhone, you can use the USB-Lightning cable both to connect the printer and mobile device and to recharge the mobile device through the printer.